Position: Engagement Fellowship

 This fellowship is a collaboration between MCIR and Illinois Humanities’ Media and Journalism programming, which aims to strengthen connections and build collaboration between journalists and the publics they cover.

-The overarching objective of this project is to foster high-quality investigative journalism that’s driven and informed by public engagement with stakeholder communities in Illinois.
-In collaboration with MCIR and Illinois Humanities staff, the Engagement Fellow will design, develop and implement an engagement program to be substantially integrated into MCIR’s reporting and editorial workflow.
+The overarching objective of this project is to foster high-quality investigative journalism that’s driven and informed by public engagement with stakeholder communities in rural Illinois.
+In collaboration with MCIR and Illinois Humanities staff, the Engagement Fellow will design, develop, and implement an engagement program in collaboration with MCIR reporters and editors.

 A successful engagement program will accomplish several things:

-- Deepen relationships between MCIR and key stakeholder communities to increase public understanding of, and conversation around, complex issues in topics such as agribusiness, government programs, environment and energy
+- Deepen relationships between MCIR and key stakeholder communities to increase public understanding of, and conversation around, complex topics such as agribusiness, government programs, environment, and energy

-- Lay the groundwork for a sustainable engagement apparatus capable of continuing after the Fellowship term is complete
+- Continue to build the existing engagement apparatus in a way that is sustainable after the Fellowship term is complete

 - Help IL Humanities and MCIR – and the discipline of journalism as a whole – develop a deeper understanding of how audience engagement can most effectively advance high-quality public-interest journalism and support the unique needs of local media ecosystems, particularly those outside major metropolitan areas